RESEARCH STARTER

 Burmese in the United States

-Most Burmese immigrants have come to the US as refugees.
-Many lived in refugee camps on the border with Thailand for significant periods before moving on to the US.
-The immigrants have tended to settle in major metropolitan areas such as Minneapolis, Indianapolis, Dallas, New York City, Los Angeles, Chicago, and Washington, DC.
-Milwaukee, Wisconsin contains one of the largest Rohingya refugee communities.
+Most Burmese immigrants to the United States have arrived through refugee resettlement programs, and many spent years in refugee camps along the Thai–Myanmar border—or, in the case of Rohingya refugees, in camps in Bangladesh—before being resettled.
+Burmese communities have formed in a number of metropolitan areas, including Minneapolis, Indianapolis, Dallas, New York City, Los Angeles, Chicago, Washington, DC, and Fort Wayne, Indiana.
+Milwaukee, Wisconsin is home to one of the largest Rohingya refugee communities in the country.
 The Rohingya are a predominantly Muslim ethnic minority group from Rakhine State in Myanmar, as well as other neighboring nations.
 Chicago, Illinois, and Fort Wayne and Indianapolis, Indiana also contain large communities of refugees from Myanmar.
-Many refugee children have arrived in the US with no experience of living anywhere other than in the camps and have limited education.
-In contrast, members of the older generations have been comparatively well-educated; approximately three-quarters of them at least have the equivalent of high school diplomas.
+Many refugee children arrived in the US with no experience of living anywhere other than in the camps and had limited education.
+In contrast, members of the older generations were comparatively well-educated; approximately three-quarters of this demographic had at least the equivalent of a high school diploma.
 They have a strong work ethic and are eager to gain employment.

 Bibliography

 Barron, Sandy, et al. Refugees from Burma: Their Backgrounds and Refugee Experiences.
-Washington, D.C.: Center for Applied Linguistics, 2007.
+Center for Applied Linguistics, 2007.

 "Burmese Population in the USA."
 Burmese American Community Institute, 4 Aug.
 2023, thebaci.org/2023/08/04/burmese-population-in-the-usa.
 Accessed 28 Aug.
 2024.